Spin-Seebeck Signatures of Spin Chirality in Kagome Antiferromagnets: Theory

 In the above expression, $\mathbf{E}_{\vect{q}}=\mathrm{diag}\left(\varepsilon_3(\vect{q}),\varepsilon_2(\vect{q}),\varepsilon_1(\vect{q})\right)$ with $\varepsilon_{n}(\vect{q})$ denoting the eigenenergy of the $n$-th band.
 The diagonalized form of Eq.~\eqref{eq:bdg} is $\mathcal{H}=\sum_{n,\vect{q}} \varepsilon_n (\vect{q}) \gamma^{\dagger}_{n,\vect{q}} \gamma_{n,\vect{q} }$, where $\gamma^{\dagger}_{n,\vect{q}}$ and $\gamma_{n,\vect{q} }$ are the ladder operators describing the elementary magnonic spin excitations of the AFM.

 Fig.~\ref{Fig2} shows the magnon band structures calculated from Eq.~\eqref{eq:transform} for the ($\pm$)-chiral states.
-The parameters correspond to $\text{Mn}_3\text{Sn}$ with lattice constant $2a=5.665$~Å, spin $S=1$, gyromagnetic ratio $\gamma=1.76\cdot 10^{11}$~1/Ts, $J=17.53~\mathrm{meV}/\hbar^2$, $K_{\bot}=0$, and $K=0.196~\mathrm{meV}/\hbar^2$~\cite{Higo:Nature2022, Tomita:JPSJ2020}.
+The parameters correspond to $\text{Mn}_3\text{Ir}$ with lattice spacing $\sqrt{2}a=3.785$~Å \cite{Szunyogh:PRB2009}, spin $S=1$, gyromagnetic ratio $\gamma=1.76\cdot 10^{11}$~1/Ts, $J=39.94~\mathrm{meV}/\hbar^2$~\cite{Jenkins:JAP2018, Szunyogh:PRB2009}, $K_{\bot}=0$. $\text{Mn}_3\text{Ir}$ possesses three effective easy axes oriented approximately along the directions shown in Fig.~\ref{Fig1} \cite{Szunyogh:PRB2009} with an associated effective anisotropy parameter of $K\approx 5~\mathrm{meV}/\hbar^2$~\cite{Jenkins:JAP2018, Szunyogh:PRB2009}.
+For a $\text{Mn}_3\text{Ir}$ monolayer oriented along the kagome plane, these easy axes are expected to lie within the plane and coincide with those assumed in Eq.~\eqref{eq:ham}.
 For the out-of-plane DMI, we take the threshold value corresponding to the transition between positive and negative chiralities, $D = K/4\sqrt{3}$.
 Unless otherwise specified, these material parameters are used in all subsequent calculations.
 Additionally, for the band structures in Fig.~\ref{Fig2}, an external magnetic field of $B = 5$~T is applied.

 The main difference between the band structures of the $(\pm)$-chiral states arises near the $\Gamma$ point, as highlighted in the inset diagrams of Fig.~\ref{Fig2}.
 In the $(+)$-chiral state, the lowest band exhibits a finite energy gap at $\vect{q}=0$, whereas in the $(-)$-chiral state the lowest band approaches zero as $\vect{q}\to 0$.
-At $\vect{q}=0$, the band retains only a small finite value determined by the in-plane tilt angle $\alpha$, which vanishes in the strong exchange-coupling limit considered in Ref.~\cite{Lund:PRB2023}.
+At $\vect{q}=0$, the band retains only a small finite value determined by the in-plane tilt angle $\alpha$, which vanishes in the strong exchange-coupling limit considered in Ref.~\cite{Lund:PRB2023, Comment}.
 At finite temperature, this results in a larger magnon population in the lowest band of the $(-)$-chiral state compared to the $(+)$-chiral state, thereby leading to an amplification of the SSE, as we demonstrate below.